-There are two analog inputs, a cold junction compensation sensor, and two analog outputs on the VersaPro.
-The input level is determined by which terminals are used for the input signal.
-There are two pairs of input terminals: TB-B 1, 2 for the thermocouple (T/C) input and TB-B 3, 4 for the probe millivolt input.
+The Versapro has two analog inputs, a cold junction compensation sensor, and two analog outputs.
+The input levels are determined by which terminals are used for the input signal.
+There are two pairs of input terminals: TB-B 1, 2, typically for the thermocouple (T/C) input, and TB-B 3, 4, typically for the probe millivolt input.